ElliotDovers/scampr/README.md

 Spatially Correlated, Approximate Modelling of Point patterns in R

 scampr is an R package that offers a regression-style framework for modelling spatial point patterns (referred to as presence-only data in ecology) using a log-Gaussian Cox Process (LGCP).
+The package can also be used to fit a binomial model with spatial random effects to binary data
+(*e.g.* presence/absence data in ecology), as well as an integrated model that combines the two while permitting shared spatially correlated latent field(s).

 Unlike the inhomogeneous Poisson process, LGCPs offer a way to incorporate additional spatial clustering into models by including a Gaussian random field (GRF) to induce additional spatial correlation between observations — effectively acting as a spatially correlated error term.
 LGCP models are particularly appropriate